MicheleGuidi/ComfyUI-Computer-Vision/README.md

 For researchers or developers interested in experimenting with these models, the context-based approach can still offer benefits in specific cases where detailed object isolation is crucial.
 However, in most practical applications, **Base+** may be the preferred model for achieving high-quality segmentation without the added complexity of context processing.

-## Future Work

-- Further testing with diverse object categories and real-world scenarios.
-- Investigation into additional optimizations for **Base+** to further improve its performance.
-- Exploring hybrid models that combine context-aware processing with the efficiency of **Base+**.

 ---

 ## Available Nodes